MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-calculate-and-post-withholding-tax-settlements.md

 ms.search.keywords: null
 ms.date: 04/01/2021
 ms.author: bholtorf
+ms.service: dynamics-365-business-central
 ---
-# <a name="calculate-and-post-withholding-tax-settlements-in-the-australian-version"></a>Calculate and Post Withholding Tax Settlements in the Australian Version
+# Calculate and Post Withholding Tax Settlements in the Australian Version

 You can use the **Calc. and Post WHT Settlement** page to calculate and post the withholding tax (WHT).